wp-plugins/post-specific-comments-widget/readme.txt

 = 1.0.1 =
 Fixes a minor security-related bug.
 Recommend immediate update.
 Added feature: excerpt display options.
 Now use the number 0 instead of the word "all" to show all posts/pages if not showing just one post/page.

+= 1.0.2 =
+Fixed issue with Post ID not working in some cases.

 == Changelog ==

 = 1.0 February 14 2013 =